awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/idt-troubleshooting.md

 ### SSH connection errors<a name="ssh-connect-errors"></a>

-When IDT cannot connect to a device under test, connection failures are logged in `/results/<execution-id>/logs/<test-case-id>.log`\.
-SSH failure messages appear at the top of this log file because connecting to a device under test is one of the first operations that IDT performs\.
+When IDT can't connect to a device under test, it logs connection failures in `/results/<execution-id>/logs/<test-case-id>.log`\.
+SSH messages appear at the top of this log file because connecting to a device under test is one of the first operations that IDT performs\.

 Most Windows configurations use the PuTTy terminal application to connect to Linux hosts\.
-This application requires that standard PEM private key files are converted into a proprietary Windows format called PPK\.
-When IDT is configured in your `device.json` file, use PEM files only\.
-If you use a PPK file, IDT cannot create an SSH connection with the AWS IoT Greengrass device and cannot run tests\.
+This application requires that you convert standard PEM private key files into a proprietary Windows format called PPK\.
+If you configure SSH in your `device.json` file, use PEM files\.
+If you use a PPK file, IDT can't create an SSH connection with the AWS IoT Greengrass device and can't run tests\.

 ### Timeout errors<a name="test-timeout"></a>

-You can increase the timeout for each test by specifying a timeout multiplier, which is applied to the default value of each test's timeout\.
+You can increase the timeout for each test by specifying a timeout multiplier applied to the default value of each test's timeout\.
 Any value configured for this flag must be greater than or equal to 1\.0\.

 To use the timeout multiplier, use the flag `--timeout-multiplier` when running the tests\.
 For example: